elainaaa-saraaa/Hardware-Accelerator/README.md

 - MAC: Adds the product (50) to the 16-bit Accumulator.
 - STACC: Streams the final accumulation result to the output pins.

+## Understanding the output
+- 15, 5, 50: These are the immediate results of ADD (10+5), SUB (10-5), and MUL (10x5).
+- 64: This is the result of the MAC instruction.
+The accumulator was 50, and the program added another product.
+(Note: In decimal, 50 + 50 = 100, but if your display is in Hexadecimal, 64 is the hex equivalent of 100).
+- 50 / 100: These represent the STACC (Store Accumulator) operations.
+Depending on the simulation time, you are seeing the internal 16-bit accumulator being pulsed to the 8-bit output bus.
+- Technical Note: The jump to 100 proves the Accumulator is functioning correctly.
+It successfully held the previous result of 50 and added the new product of 50 to reach the final state.
+- Run time used: 20 us

 _Note: Each instruction is held for 128 clock cycles (timed strobe) to ensure high-margin signal stability and to allow for real-time visual monitoring._

 ## Author: